gklyne/Mandy_Klyne_memorial/order.md

 _(Ronan casts fourth flower)_

 The fourth flower we cast for our love.
-We light this candle that your light will always shine
-as we share this time of grief and sorrow with family and friends.
 We cherish the special place in our hearts that will always be reserved for you.
 We thank you for the gift your living brought to each of us.